gsirhc/NodeWebcamServer/README.md

 **FtpTimeWindowStart** / **FtpTimeWindowEnd**:
 Time window during a 24 hour period to FTP the image.
 Leave blank to use same resitrction as CaptureTimeWindow.
 See CaptureTimeWindow notes for format.

+**EnableTimelapse**:
+Set to true to save a history of images and enable the time lapse link.
+The time lapse interval is the same as CaptureIntervalSeconds.

+**TimelapseMaxHistoryHours**
+The length of time in hours to keep time lapse history.
+Older images are deleted.

 ## NWS with Raspberry Pi (Raspian)
 1. Install [Node.js](http://joshondesign.com/2013/10/23/noderpi) for the Pi.